-I’m not sure if this dam (stone construction) was actually originally a dam.
+I’m not sure if this (damn' dam-like stone construction) was actually originally a dam.
 I’ve driven by it more times than I can remember but I recently stopped on my way from somewhere to somewhere else, apparently to take a series of mostly unfocused photos.
 I know it reminds me of other local stonework that is definitely not composed of obviously quarried blocks of stone.

 And I’m not sure if it’s a sort of causeway as well since at least this segment seems sort of wide, sort of earth filled sort of:

 If there was a sort of culvert-like outlet here where it’s breached, I’ll never probably know unless an older image of it exists somewhere, perhaps at the Watertown Historical Society or something:

 I don’t know what to think about this stone:

 (Above) Part of a larger Effigy contained in the stacking??
 (Below) A suggestion of an eye perhaps, an oval larger crystal of quartz in a band of quartz, perhaps a suggestion of an effigy:

 Another couple that seem to have the suggestion of eyes:

 Like I said: "out of focus:"

 Reminds me of this place, a culvert-like opening more or less intact, maybe ten miles away to the north and west, connected by the same blue-blazed trail:

 That same mix of assorted sizes of stones, the same wavy courses of stones...